-A panel discussion regarding the current crisis in Syria with panelists UCLA Law professor Asli Bali, RAND Political Scientist Dalia Dassa Kaye and UCLA Political Science professor Daniel Treisman.
-This panel was moderated by UCLA Burkle Center Director Kal Raustiala.
+Please join us for a panel discussion regarding the current crisis in Syria with panelists UCLA Law professor Asli Bali, RAND Political Scientist Dalia Dassa Kaye and UCLA Political Science professor Daniel Treisman.
+This panel will be moderated by UCLA Burkle Center Director Kal Raustiala.

 ABOUT THE PANELISTS